min2ha/ukwa-site/content/target/58427/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 2nd November 2017: Exiting the European Union

 Report of questions on the impact of leaving the EU on citizens' rights, workers' rights, farmers, higher education, children's rights and Scotland.